margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 ## Constant Evolution ##
 There is a constant story of being, evolution of thought, revolution of light, rebirthing of man, and renewal of color.

-## Seeing Black Lives ##
+## Seeing Black Lives [Seeing Integration, Reconstruction's Effects] ##
 They help the police force as police officers.
-They write good poetry.
-They play fun music and create new, cool music.
-They dance in school and on the streets.
-They read in church.
-They create amazing art.
-They help the homeless community.
-They work to reduce crime.
-They share interracial relationships.
-They express their narratives, and their side of the story.
-They take care of little kids and love them, and hug them.
-They help people feel better after feeling fallen, or rejected.
-They are great sorority date function partners.
-They are good students in school.
-They invest in the community.
-They love their work.
-They live for the future.
-They support their kids.
-They have healthy, beautiful homes.
-They lead teams at work.
-They built our country.
-They love God, and they have great faith through adversity.
-They also love Allah, the same God that Christians worship.
+[Seeing Integration, Reconstruction's Effects] They write good poetry.
+[Seeing Integration, Reconstruction's Effects] They play fun music and create new, cool music.
+[Seeing Integration, Reconstruction's Effects] They dance in school and on the streets.
+[Seeing Integration, Reconstruction's Effects] They read in church.
+[Seeing Integration, Reconstruction's Effects] They create amazing art.
+[Seeing Integration, Reconstruction's Effects] They help the homeless community.
+[Seeing Integration, Reconstruction's Effects] They work to reduce crime.
+[Seeing Integration, Reconstruction's Effects] They share interracial relationships.
+[Seeing Integration, Reconstruction's Effects] They express their narratives, and their side of the story.
+[Seeing Integration, Reconstruction's Effects] They take care of little kids and love them, and hug them.
+[Seeing Integration, Reconstruction's Effects] They help people feel better after feeling fallen, or rejected.
+[Seeing Integration, Reconstruction's Effects] They are great sorority date function partners.
+[Seeing Integration, Reconstruction's Effects] They are good students in school.
+[Seeing Integration, Reconstruction's Effects] They invest in the community.
+[Seeing Integration, Reconstruction's Effects] They love their work.
+[Seeing Integration, Reconstruction's Effects] They live for the future.
+[Seeing Integration, Reconstruction's Effects] They support their kids.
+[Seeing Integration, Reconstruction's Effects] They have healthy, beautiful homes.
+[Seeing Integration, Reconstruction's Effects] They lead teams at work.
+[Seeing Integration, Reconstruction's Effects] They built our country.
+[Seeing Integration, Reconstruction's Effects] They love God, and they have great faith through adversity.
+[Seeing Integration, Reconstruction's Effects] They also love Allah, the same God that Christians worship.
+[Seeing Integration, Reconstruction's Effects]

 ## Social Media Usage ##
 Why look her, or him up one more time?